 I suspect that many of us, at some point in our lives, have fantasised of disappearing without a trace – starting a new life elsewhere.
-From a relational stance however, we can’t simply just start over because we, ourselves, embody the essence of all that has gone on in our lives.
+From a relational stance each of us embodies the essence of all that has gone on in our lives.
+For this reason starting over isn’t possible entirely.

-We might think of this as a relational blanket, its weave and texture a representation of our lives.
+We might think of this embodiment as a relational blanket, its weave and texture a representation of our lives.
 From Charles M Shultz’s cartoons, Peanuts, it’s like Linus’ security blanket, it goes with us everywhere and is a comfort to us.
-It’s nearly attached to us and can’t be abandoned easily much as we might like to do so.
+It’s nearly attached to us and can’t be abandoned as much we might like.

 Nonetheless, we may be able to escape a place and the specific ways it influences us: we do however take our blanket with us when we move.
 Perhaps beyond the scope of this post, there are real merits to changing the physical, and often these changes can serve as a catalyst for non-physical changes.